sd4483/Obsidian/Software Testing/Courseworks/Coursework 1.md

 The loop executes infintely for test inputs of x that don't exist in the array inputs of xs.
 For example, take {1,2,3,5,6,7} as xs array input and for x take 4 as input.
 The expected behaviour og the program is that the loop should execute 2 times and return -1 as the output.
 But the program goes into a continous loop.
 This is something that should have been caught in the $C_i(2)$ test suite coverage but wasn't.

 ##### Task 08

-In the first test case, the input for $x$ doesn't exist in the array input, and therefore the expected outp
+In the first test case, the input for $x$ doesn't exist in the array input, and therefore the expected output is -1 but the observed output is 'Infinite loop'.

+In the second test case, the lenght of the array is even digits.
+For the inputs given, the expected output is 2 but the observed output is 'Infinite loop'.

+In the third test case, the length of the array is odd digits.
+For the inputs given, the expected output is 2 but the observed output is 'Infinite loop'.
 <table style="text-align:center; width:100%;">
   <tr style="background-color: #dddddd;">
     <th style="text-align:center">Test Case</th>